 The tradition continues…Easter at Sophie’s Patch

 Easter at Sophie’s Patch has become a tradition thousands of South Australians, and many interstate visitors have come to enjoy.
-2019 will be no different and will have a few surprises.
+2021 will build on the success of our 2020 Spring Garden and will have a few surprises.

 Where? what? cost? and other important details…